apache/gravitino/docs/glossary.md

 - A distinct and separable part of a project.

+## OrbStack

+- A tool mentioned as an alternative to Docker for macOS when running Gravitino integration tests.

 ## Open Authorization / OAuth

 - A standard protocol for authorization that allows third-party applications to access user data without exposing user credentials.